 Jersey stretch fabrics

 Jersey fabric can be found in soft, stretchy dresses, polo shirts, and tops, as well as in sheets.
-Across the market, there are now so many more options for patterns as the popularity of this fabric has grown.
+Increasingly, there are now so many more options for different prints as the popularity of this fabric has grown.
 It is a soft stretchy, knit fabric that was originally made from wool, but is now made from cotton blends and synthetic fibres.
 Its stretchy properties make it a great choice for items that require movement, especially as it provides great comfort for the wearer.
-Apart from knitted jersey stretch, you also get woven stretch fabrics such as our lemon stretch cotton sateen which is a customer favourite, has a one way stretch and is ideal for making capri pants.

 Cotton elastane fabric